 - 26. Two-area population models for D. mawsoni in the Amundsen Sea region have been developed for SSRUs 882C-H as current single-area models did not fully explain the patterns in the observed data on tag recaptures and age composition (WG-SAM-15/49 and WG-FSA-16/44).
-Although the hypothesised stock structure spans SSRUs 882C-H, these models were restricted to the data available in SSRU 882H given the very limited data available to inform estimation of biomass in SSRUs 882C-G. Additional data resulting from a two-year research plan initiated in 2015 and extended to 2017 are expected to better inform the assessment of the entire stock, including SSRUs 882C-G, in the future.
+Although the hypothesised stock structure spans SSRUs 882C-H, these models were restricted to the data available in SSRU 882H given the very limited data available to inform estimation of biomass in SSRUs 882C-G. Additional data resulting from a two-year research plan initiated in 2017 and extended to 2017 are expected to better inform the assessment of the entire stock, including SSRUs 882C-G, in the future.
 Results showed that a two-area model with sex- and age-specific migrations from SSRUs 882C-G to SSRU 882H and back provided the best fits to the age and tag data collected in SSRU 882H.
-Furthermore, a resident population in SSRU 882H was not required to explain the patterns observed in the data, nor was annually varying or density-dependent migration. - 27.
-Current catch limits are based on analysis of mark-recapture data undertaken in 2014 and will be reviewed in 2016 and remains in place.
+Furthermore, a resident population in SSRU 882H was not required to explain the patterns observed in the data, nor was annually varying or density-dependent migration.
+Simulation modelling suggests that the current rates of tag returns in both the north and the south of the area may provide adequate data for a stock assessment in future years - 27.
+Current catch limits are based on analysis of mark-recapture data undertaken in 2014, were reviewed in 2016, and remain in place.